image357/password/README.md

 ### Documentation
 For full documentation see: [docs](./docs/README.md)

-There are some additional convenience functions in Go and C/C++ that control storage path, logging and recovery mode.
+There are some additional convenience functions in Go and C/C++ that control storage path, logging, recovery mode and changing storage keys.
 Additionally, you can just explore the source code with any godoc compatible IDE.

 Check it out!